E65 -- Methodus inveniendi lineas curvas maximi minimive proprietate gaudentes, sive solutio

 - Additamentum 2 De motu projectorum in medio non resistente, per methodum maximorum ac minimorum determinando (pp. 311-320).

-- A translation into German has been done by Alexander Aycock and Artur Diener: E65
+- A German translation has been done by Alexander Aycock and Artur Diener: E65

 - Fellmann EA., “The 'Principia' and continental mathematician + Newton.”
 Notes and Records of the Royal Society of London, 42 (1), pp. 13-34 (Jan 1988).